Climate Projection Datasets

 Multi-Model Ensembles

 Structural model uncertainty arises from the limitations and approximations made in climate models to represent processes.
 Climate models, while based on physical principles of fluid dynamics and thermodynamics, parameterize many processes at scales smaller than their spatial resolution, such as cloud formation or thunderstorms.
 This means that these small-scale processes are represented by simplified approximations rather than resolved explicitly by the physics of the model.
-Different climate modelling groups use different parameterizations and model structures, leading to different responses to the same external forcings, such as green house gas emissions.
-The diversity among models is beneficial for capturing a range of possible outcomes but also introduces uncertainty in climate projections.
-The other important source of uncertainty, natural climate variability, refers to the chaotic nature of the climate system, and leads to different sequences of weather events even under the same external forcings.
+Different climate modelling groups use different parameterizations and model structures, leading to different responses to the same external forcings, such as greenhouse gas concentrations.
+The diversity among models adds to the uncertainty in climate ensembles but is beneficial for capturing the range of possible outcomes.

 Global Warming Levels